ke2hni/dvswitch-fixes/README.md

 ## 📥 Installation

+While you can follow the standard instructions provided, advanced users may prefer to manually back up each original file before replacing it with the patched version.
+If you are replacing any .ini configuration files, ensure you reinsert your personal information and custom settings back into the new files.
+Please verify that all replacement files retain the exact same access permissions as the originals.
+Once the files are successfully replaced, a system reboot is recommended to apply the changes.

 Back up every original before replacement.
 Preserve the node-specific values in both `.ini` files, and keep each replacement's required ownership and permissions.
 Install and test one component at a time.

 Clone the repository and enter its directory: